 This course is an introduction and overview of math statistics.
 Topics will include (but not limited to) descriptive statistics, probability and hypothesis testing.
 Computers and graphics calculators will be used extensively throughout the class in the classroom and computer lab setting.
-(Prerequisites: MATH 0099 or MATH 0100 or MATH 1111, READ 0900).
+College level reading skills as demonstrated by completion of READ 0900 or equivalent placement score.
+(Prerequisites: MATH 0099 or MATH 0100 or MATH 1111).